-To complement the primary theme and to offer Indigenous spiritual knowledge to the Parliament, the Indigenous Working Group for the 2018 Parliament of World Religions has chosen its theme as:
+To complement the primary theme and to offer Indigenous Spiritual Knowledge to the Parliament, the Indigenous Working Group for the 2018 Parliament of World Religions has chosen as its theme:

-We invite you offer a workshop, present a panel discussion, be a speaker or feature a presentation that will share your Indigenous knowledge in one of the theme areas of:
+We invite you offer a workshop, present a panel discussion, be a speaker or feature a presentation that will share your Indigenous knowledge and spiritual teachings.

-3. Restoring Balance: Climate Change, Traditional Teachings and Prophecies
+4. Nov.
+4 - Restoring Balance: Climate Change, Traditional Teachings and Prophecies, Emerging Economies

-4. Reclaiming, Protecting and Connecting With Sacred Sites and Repatriation of Sacred Properties
+5. Nov.
+5 - Reclaiming, Protecting, and Connecting with Sacred Sites and Repatriation of Sacred Properties

 Features of the Indigenous Program at the Parliament of the World’s Religions Toronto 2018